Raheem Bailey: Police drop investigation into finger-loss bullying claim

 - Published

-Police have dropped an investigation into an alleged assault in which an 11-year old boy who lost a finger.
+Police have dropped an investigation into an alleged assault in which an 11-year-old boy lost a finger.

 Raheem Bailey, a pupil at Abertillery Learning Community in Blaenau Gwent, claimed he caught his finger climbing a fence trying to escape bullies.

-Gwent Police says it takes such reports "extremely seriously" but the nine-month investigation has concluded no-one else was involved in the injury.
+Gwent Police said it took such reports "extremely seriously" but the nine-month investigation has concluded no-one else was involved in the injury.

-The force said it has met Raheem's family to inform them of the outcome.
+The force said it had met Raheem's family to inform them of the outcome.

 Raheem's mother Shantal Bailey said her son was attacked on 17 May by a group of children who kicked him when he was on the floor.